lychees/pypyin/README.md

 * De Cheveigné A, Kawahara H. YIN, a fundamental frequency estimator for speech and music[J].
 The Journal of the Acoustical Society of America, 2002, 111(4): 1917-1930.

 * Mauch M, Dixon S. pYIN: A fundamental frequency estimator using probabilistic threshold distributions[C]//Acoustics, Speech and Signal Processing (ICASSP), 2014 IEEE International Conference on.
 IEEE, 2014: 659-663.

+* Some helper function are extracted from [Sleepwalking/libpyin](https://github.com/Sleepwalking/libpyin)